-For 2021 we introduce a major new feature series to Midlands Golfer focussing on our golfing environment and the ever increasing amount of work undertaken on our courses to make them more sustainable, eco-friendly and encouraging to more and more wildlife species too.
+A feature series to Midlands Golfer focussing on our golfing environment and the ever increasing amount of work undertaken on our courses to make them more sustainable, eco-friendly and making them a better home to more and more wildlife species.

-As in the examples of Market Harborough and Cold Ashby GCs later on in this article we will run a case study each issue from a local golf club to spotlight their on and off course projects on the topic.
+As in the examples of Sickleholme and The Manor (Kingstone) in this article we will run a few case studies from a local golf club to spotlight their on and off course projects on the topic.

-We will be producing the features alongside James Hutchinson, Currently BIGGA’s (British and International Golf Greenkeeper’s Association) Membership Services Manager – Sustainability and Ecology.
+We will be producing the features with the help of James Hutchinson, Currently BIGGA’s (British and International Golf Greenkeeper’s Association) Membership Services Manager – Sustainability and Ecology.

 Brief relevant overview of James Hutchinson: